Chapter 15 : Love rule #14

 “Honey, he’d be crazy not to be madly in love with you,” Sophie said matter-of-fact, snapping the album shut, “Come on, let’s go down to breakfast.”

-We left the warmth of the castle, stopping briefly in the great hall so I could administer myself black coffee, to be chilled to the bone outside.
-A watery sun was out, but I breathed in icy lungs of air.
+We left the warmth of the castle, stopping briefly in the great hall so I could administer myself black coffee.
+The moment I stepped outside, the cold chilled me to the bone.
+A watery sun was out, but I was breathing in icy lungs of air.
 The cold seemed to go straight through my layers, and I picked up my pace, hoping to get to warmth as quick as possible.
 I could see a random pavilion down near the lake with a picnic table underneath, and snorted.
 Of course Al would conjure a pavilion, the show-off.
 Not even I could do that.

 “Don’t disregard what we said,” Callie murmured as we got closer, and I blushed.
 Thanks Callie, I was trying to forget that conversation.
 I saw his blonde head of hair sitting with his back to me, and my butterflies grew claws and tried to shred their way out of my stomach.
 Merlin, I was so embarrassed about last night.
 How could he ever speak to me again?